Create a Cisco Catalyst 8000V Device (Controller Mode)

 In order to create a device in a specific metro location, you need a billing account for the metro.
 You can continue without selecting an account, but you won’t be able to create your device.

-12. Click Next: Device Details.
+10. Click Next: Device Details.
 Bring Your Own License (BYOL) is pre-selected because it is the only option available for this VNF type.
-Self-Configured is the only device type available for Catalyst 8000V device type.

-13. In the Device Configuration File section, click Choose File to upload the bootstrap files generated in the Cisco vManage Console.
-See Generate Bootstrap File.
+11. In the Device Configuration File section, click Choose File to upload the bootstrap files generated in the Cisco vManage Console.
+See the Generate Bootstrap File section.

 • Device Name – Enter a name for the device used to identify it in the portal.